 - Add additional information so guests wouldn’t need to search for the answers on other websites.

 - Pop-ups information displaced when hovering over a product.

 If you have a question, you’ll easily find the answer.

 - The convincing techniques don’t stop after the guest makes a reservation.

-After the booking is completed, Booking.com suggests the next destination and encourages continued planning.
+After the guest completes the reservation, Booking.com suggests the next destination and encourages continued planning.
 Small improvements that help you to book the next hotel easier.

-Send confirmation and a reminder about the trip on your email, it is easy to add the reservation to pass wallet or calendar.
+- Sends confirmation and reminder about the trip on your email, therefore it is easy to add the reservation to pass wallet or calendar.

 This is the first post from the “Why booking.com converts so high and what hotels can learn from it?” series.
 We explored how Cognitive Ease helps with hotel conversion rate optimization.
 Read all the posts to find out how to get a conversion rate as high as booking.com for your hotel website.